raghavchhetri/raghavchhetri.github.io/_posts/2020-11-17-immune-system-cheat-sheet.md

 date: 2020-11-17
 ---

-Our immune system can be broadly categorized into a fast-responding system and a slow-responding system as follows:
+Our immune system can be broadly categorized into a fast-responding system and a slow-responding system:

 **1. Innate or natural system (fast)**

 Fast acting system (0-96 hours) which serves as the first-line of defense
-* Recongnizes invading substace (termed **antigens**) which can be pathogens such as bacteria, viruses, fungi, and parasites, or smaller proteins fragments that the pathogens express
+* Recongnizes invading substance (**antigens**) which can be pathogens such as bacteria, viruses, fungi, and parasites, or smaller proteins fragments that the pathogens express

 * Releases chemical cues (**cytokines**) to alarm and activate the Adaptive response